 We’re all familiar with the chatbots that help us to do things online.
 They’re playing an increasing role in the customer experience.
 For companies looking to improve their conversion rate optimization, chatbots have become one of the top solutions.
 They help companies respond to customer inquiries, often instantly.
 That makes logistics a lot smoother.

 Chatbot technology has become highly sophisticated, so it’s no surprise to find applications in the field of logistics and supply chain management.
 Manufacturers and companies with complicated supply chains have been using AI for years.
-They’re often among the first to adopt new technologies.
+They’re often among the first to adopt new technologies such as manufacturing software.